szdziedzic/random-number-generator/README.md

 6. Poisson
 7. Normal standarized (Z = N(0, 1))

-Provides method of testing each if generators using chi-square technique and file generator for dieharder runs test for main generator.
+Provides method of testing each generator using chi-square test.